 Network Topology Map

-vRealize Network Insight automatically arranges all the virtual entities in different groups for the better management.
-In the topology map, you can also see the parts of the network affected by events and quickly troubleshoot the issues.
+vRealize Network Insight Cloud automatically arranges all the virtual entities in different groups for the better management.
+In the topology map, you can also see the parts of the network affected by alerts and quickly troubleshoot the issues.
 You can zoom the network map to see additional details, such as group name, entity names, entity details and so on.

 To see the list of entities and groups of entities available in your network, click Entities.
 All the virtual entities are shown in logical groups.
 The list of entities can include NSX virtual entities, physical switches, physical firewalls, and so on.
 For details, see Supported Products and Versions.